 De-stress and get creative!
 Join in for a fun, relaxed afternoon with pencils and markers at our Adult Coloring Book Class.
 We have lots of beautiful coloring book pages to choose from.
 You’re never too old to color!
 All materials provided.
 For more information, contact Barbara Loewengart.Register For Coloring Book Class

-Monday, March 27 at 1:00pm, we will be discussing March by Geraldine Brooks.
+Monday, May 22 at 1:00pm, we will be discussing The Midwife of Venice by Roberta Rich.

 Join writers in finding their voice through memoir writing.
 The group will use writing prompts, poems, journal entries and images to discover the compelling themes and stories that comprise a memoir.
 The Circle will share their writing and read aloud to each other.
 Suitable for writers of all levels and experience.Register For Memoir Writing Circle